-Your students will definitely have questions about gender differences during this period.
+Your child will definitely have questions about gender differences during this period.
 They may also begin to identify with a gender on a permanent basis and adopt stereotypical behaviour (e.g. walk, clothing worn, etc.).
-Children of this age pay special attention to their genitals and may show interest or ask many questions about their bodies.
-During this period, it is important to listen to and guide your students without being confrontational.
+During this period, it is important to listen to and guide your child without being confrontational.
 Mostly importantly, they should understand that questions about gender and their sexuality can be approached with confidence.
 That it's OK to talk about it.
 It is also important to pay attention to your non-verbal cues (e.g. gestures, facial expressions).
-It is important not to hurt your students, consciously or unconsciously, or to give them the impression that they have disappointed you.
+It is important not to hurt your child, consciously or unconsciously, or to give them the impression that they have disappointed you.
 Listen and ask questions.
 If they ask you for an opinion, be honest.
-For example, if you do not like a girl to cut her hair and she asks you the question, you can say, "I prefer long hair, but it's your choice and well-being that matter."
+For example, if you do not like your daughter to cut her hair and she asks you the question, you can say, "I prefer long hair, but it's your opinion and well-being that matter."
 Otherwise, "I like short hair.
 It suits you."
 It is important to let children take initiative and explore.
 Even if a child makes certain choices that displease adults or other children concerning his or her gender expression (e.g. pants or dress), it is important to reinforce the fact that a choice or an action (e.g. dressing alone) is useful for the child's development and sense of initiative.
 This prevents the child from feeling guilty.

-If a child makes a choice that goes against social norms related to their gender identity (e.g. a boy who wants to wear a pink tank top), the adult's reaction may be surprise, annoyance or laughter.
-Such a reaction may make the child feel guilty.
-Therefore, as an adult, attention must be paid to any reaction, however well-intentioned, that may affect the child's initiative.
-Finally, during this period, it may be appropriate to do a gender workshop to illustrate physical differences and explore the many similarities, including lifestyle and ability to succeed at school by properly participating in classes.
+Finally, during this period, it may be appropriate to do gender activities to illustrate physical differences and explore the many similarities, including lifestyle and ability to succeed at school by properly participating in classes.
 In this sense, being at the genital stage is the result of children's interest in the genitals.
-Realizing that these questions will eventually be raised, instead of trying to wing it in the classroom or being taken off-guard, an activity can be planned in advance.
-STAGE 4: GENDER CONSTANCY This last stage of gender development develops between 5 and 6 years old.
-Your students understand that regardless of physical appearance, gender is permanent (Dafflon Novelle, 2006).
-Although children develop behaviours and thoughts related to gender stereotypes as young as 3 years old (e.g. moms cook, dads take out the garbage), only beginning at this stage do children have a more complete understanding of their gender identity.
-As we have seen earlier, children will usually develop a gender concept that matches their assigned birth sex.
-In fact, they will think that everyone, boy or girl, experiences the same thing as themselves.
-Nevertheless, your students may identify with a gender that is the opposite of their assigned birth sex and this identity may persist beyond the gender concept stage.
-This is an opportunity to raise others' awareness about this difference.
+Realizing that these questions will eventually be raised, instead of being taken off-guard, an activity can be planned in advance.

+STAGE 4: GENDER CONSTANCY

+This last stage of gender development develops between 5 and 6 years old.
+Your child understands that regardless of physical appearance, a boy becomes a man and a girl becomes a woman.
+Although children develop gender stereotypes as young as 3 years old (e.g. moms cook, dads take out the garbage), only beginning from the development of gender constancy do children have a more complete understanding of their gender identity.
+As we have seen earlier, children will usually develop a gender that matches their assigned birth sex.
+Your child may identify with a gender that is the opposite of their assigned birth sex and this identity may persist beyond the gender concept stage.
 According to many studies, 25-30% of high school students define themselves as androgynous or bigender (Boldizar, 1991), that is, they identify themselves as feminine AND masculine.
-Practical advice:
+There are more and more gender studies and the idea that children may identify with the opposite gender of their assigned birth sex, both genders (androgynous) or neither of the two binary genders (non-binary) is now defined by the term "transgender."
+An individual who identifies as having no binary gender (male or female) may be identified as non-binary.
+Some people's gender identity constantly changes in relation to their assigned birth sex.
+A fluid person may feel feminine, masculine, non-binary or bigender.